isomerpages/moe-xinminsec/announcements/announcements/_posts/2024-08-02-post-Scam Advisory.md

 <h4>Beware of these scam phone calls:</h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>They come from overseas numbers.
-Note that Xinmin Secondary School does
+<p>If the calls come from overseas numbers, you may wish to note that Xinmin
-not make calls from overseas.</p>
+Secondary School does not make calls from overseas</p>
 </li>
 <li>
-<p>For example, the callers invite contractors or vendors to bid for renovation/refurbishment
+<p>If the callers invite contractors or vendors to bid for renovation/refurbishment
-jobs but require them to purchase materials from another company or their own company first.</p>
+jobs but require them to purchase materials from another company or their own company first, it is likely to be a scam.</p>
 <p></p>
 </li>
 </ul>